-Our Vision: the experience of homelessness in Long Beach is rare and brief, when it occurs.
+Our Vision: That the experience of homelessness in Long Beach will be rare and brief.

 The City of Long Beach implements a multi-faceted strategy toward ending homelessness in the city.
-This community-wide coordinated effort encompasses everything from housing individuals and families experiencing homelessness, to providing transportation services, access to medical care, mental health services, substance use treatment and more.
-Partners currently involved in this effort include the Department of Health and Human Services Homeless Services Division (HSD), the Multi-Service Center, the City’s Street Outreach Network, and the City’s Interdepartmental Team.
+This community-wide coordinated effort encompasses everything from housing individuals and families experiencing homelessness to providing transportation services, and access to medical care, mental health services, substance treatment and more.
+Partners involved in this effort include the Department of Health and Human Services Homeless Services Division (HSD), the Multi-Service Center, the City’s Street Outreach Network and the City’s Interdepartmental Team.

 Donations can be made by check or credit card.
 All donations are tax-deductible.

 These are some of the ways your contribution can make a big impact.